input-output-hk/mithril/docs/website/root/mithril/threat-model.md

 #### Cardano Ledger state

-Access to an accurate ledger state is needed by mithril signer to retrieve reliable _Stake distribution_.
+Access to an accurate ledger state is needed by Mithril signer to retrieve reliable _Stake distribution_.
 This access is currently done through a local connection (direct w/ Pallas or indirect with cardano-cli) to a trusted cardano-node

 * **availability**: Yes (without SD, signer cannot register keys nor validly use other signers' keys)
 * **integrity**: Yes (same, inaccurate SD will make key registration and signing process invalid)